emily-elizabeth/UserNotification_OXT/README.md

 | `"provisional"` | Quiet/non-interrupting delivery granted (macOS 12 and later). |
 | `"ephemeral"` | Short-session grant, e.g. App Clips (macOS 11 and later). |
 | `"unknown"` | A status value not recognised by this version of the library. |

+Calling this command a second time before the first callback has fired is safe — subsequent calls are ignored until the in-flight request completes.

 This command has no effect on non-Mac platforms.